How safe is Android?

 Google Play Protect is enabled on Android devices by default.
 To find this feature:

 Although this is one of our Android security tips, it really applies to any kind of device, on any operating system.
 A lot of smartphone users who connect to public Wi-Fi don’t know how easy it can be to hack them and steal sensitive data.
-When VPN encrypts your traffic, you can connect to public Wi-Fi and remain secure.
-It also lets you bypass geographic restrictions and provides anonymity online.
+When VPN for Android encrypts your traffic, you can connect to public Wi-Fi and remain secure.
+And with NordVPN, you get additional online protection with the Threat Protection feature.

 When not in use, always turn off Wi-Fi and Bluetooth on your device.
 This not only saves your battery life, it also makes you more secure.
 When Bluetooth is on, your device is always looking for potential connections and that’s a potential cybersecurity risk.
 Read here how criminals can take advantage of your device using Bluetooth.